 Jesus, in the Secret Book of James, says ” “Verily I say unto you, no one will ever enter the kingdom of heaven at my bidding, but (only) because you yourselves are full.”
 Whereupon he calls forward James and Peter, insisting that he would “fill them“.
 He says to these two disciples, ” Do you not, then, desire to be filled?
 And your heart is drunken; do you not, then, desire to be sober?
 Therefore, be ashamed!
 Henceforth, waking or sleeping, remember that you have seen the Son of Man, and spoken with him in person, and listened to him in person….
 ‘Become full, and leave no space within you empty, for he who is coming can mock you.”

-To which Peter protests, “Three times you have told us, ‘Become full’; but we are full.
+To which Peter protests, “Three times you have told us, ‘Become full’; but we are full.”

 To which Jesus replies, sternly:”For this cause I have said to you, ‘Become full,’ that you may not be in want.
 They who are in want, however, will not be saved.
 For it is good to be full, and bad to be in want.
 Hence, just as it is good that you be in want and, conversely, bad that you be full, so he who is full is in want, and he who is in want does not become full as he who is in want becomes full, and he who has been filled, in turn attains due perfection.
 Therefore, you must be in want while it is possible to fill you, and be full while it is possible for you to be in want, so that you may be able to fill yourselves the more.
-Hence, Become full of the Spirit, but be in want of reason, for reason the soul; in turn, it is (of the nature of) soul.”
+Hence, Become full of the Spirit, but be in want of reason, for reason

 Those who thirsted imagined themselves to be sated, those who were most wounded, imagined themselves healthy.
 Arrogantly they refused the physicians cure, on account of reckoning him to be an inferior fellow, despite their deficiencies and unsatisifed needs.The relationship between Jesus and the scribes once he had arrived in Jerusalem is famous, it was not on good tone – since they would not only resist help, but deny others who wanted it to receive it.
 If they heard a truth coming from lips they did not revere themselves, they would rather lie and make it something unheard, than allow others to weigh it and judge it for themselves.
 Such was also the situation between Maitre Philippe and his contemporary world, so it was with the Gnostics before him, and such is the situation for us.